wandouuu/arduinoalvik/README.md

 1. Make a simple, circular track with a white gap at the beginning of a straight segment of track.
 2. Attach the wires as indicated in the Wiring Instructions.
 Note that the camera should be facing the front of the Alvik.
 3. Ensure that the Alvik is sufficiently charged.
-4. Ensure that the Raspberry Pi is plugged into an outlet.
+4. Ensure that the Raspberry Pi is plugged into an outlet or a portable power supply with adequate voltage and amperage.
-5. Find the values of the white line where the Alvik will stop on the line following track and input them in the `line_follower.ino` if statement with the comparison operators with the rgb_colors list.
+5. Find the RGB values of the white line, read through Alvik's color-recognition sensor, where the Alvik will stop on the line following track and input them in the `line_follower.ino` if statement with the comparison operators with the rgb_colors list.
 6. Upload `serialcomm.py` to the Arduino Alvik using the Arduino IDE.
 7. Using `ball_color_detection.py`, ensure that the coloured ping pong ball is detected in your given lighting conditions.
 Adjust the parameters ORANGE_LOWER and ORANGE_UPPER as needed to detect the ping pong ball.
 8. Copy and paste these values across to serialcomm.py.